Shift operators of the Dotsenko-Fateev equation and its higher order versions: Abstract

 \section{Abstract}

-For the three Fuchsian differential equations of order 4, 5 and 6, connected with the Dotsenko-Fateev equation of order 3, via addition and middle convolution, we find shift operators and reducibility conditions, and study reducible cases.
+We find shift operators for the Dotsenko-Fateev equation, which is a differential equation of order 3, and for the three Fuchsian differential equations of order 4, 5 and 6, respectively, which are connected with the Dotsenko-Fateev equation via addition and middle convolution.
+These shift operators are used to study reducible cases.

 {\bf Subjectclass}[2020]: Primary 34A30; Secondary 34M35, 33C05, 33C20, 34M03.